Queen Elizabeth II, UK's longest-serving monarch, dies at 96

 In Canada, where the British monarch is the country’s head of state, Prime Minister Justin Trudeau saluted her “wisdom, compassion and warmth.”
 In India, Prime Minister Narendra Modi tweeted: “She provided inspiring leadership to her nation and people.
 She personified dignity and decency in public life.
 Pained by her demise.”

+President Joe Biden called her a “stateswoman of unmatched dignity and constancy who deepened the bedrock alliance between the United Kingdom and the United States.”

+Since Feb.
+6, 1952, Elizabeth reigned over a Britain that rebuilt from a ruinous war and lost its empire; joined the European Union and then left it; and made the painful transition into the 21st century.
+She endured through 15 prime ministers, from Winston Churchill to Truss — a fixed point and a reassuring presence even for those who ignored or loathed the monarchy.

-The queen enjoyed robust health well into her 90s, although she used a cane in appearances after the death of Philip, her husband of 73 years, in 2021.
-In October, she was hospitalized for a night in London for tests, and thereafter her public appearances grew scarcer.
+She became less visible in her final years as age and frailty curtailed public appearances, and she used a cane after the April 2021 death of Philip, her husband of 73 years.
+She was hospitalized for a night for tests later that year.

+But she remained firmly in control of the monarchy and at the center of national life as Britain celebrated her Platinum Jubilee in June.
+That same month, she became the second-longest-reigning monarch in history, behind 17th century French King Louis XIV, who took the throne at age 4.

-In 1947, almost five years before she ascended the throne, the 21-year-old Elizabeth promised the people of Britain and the Commonwealth that “my whole life, whether it be long or short, shall be devoted to your service.”
+In 1947, almost five years before becoming queen, the 21-year-old Elizabeth promised the people of Britain and the Commonwealth that “my whole life, whether it be long or short, shall be devoted to your service.”

 It was a promise she kept across more than seven decades.

-Elizabeth reigned for 70 years over a country that rebuilt from war and lost its empire; joined the European Union and then left it; transformed from industrial powerhouse to uncertain 21st century society.
-She endured through 15 prime ministers, from Winston Churchill to Truss, becoming a fixed point and a reassuring presence even for those who ignored or loathed the monarchy.

 Elizabeth Alexandra Mary Windsor was born in London on April 21, 1926, the first child of the Duke and Duchess of York.
-She was not born to be queen — her father’s elder brother, Prince Edward, was destined to take the crown, to be followed by any children he had.
+She was not born to be queen — her father’s elder brother, Prince Edward, was destined for the crown, to be followed by any children he had.

 But in 1936, when she was 10, Edward VIII abdicated to marry twice-divorced American Wallis Simpson, and Elizabeth’s father became King George VI.

-Princess Margaret recalled asking her sister whether this meant that Elizabeth would one day be queen. ”‘Yes, I suppose it does,’” Margaret quoted Elizabeth as saying.
+Princess Margaret recalled asking her sister whether this meant that Elizabeth would one day be queen. ”‘Yes, I suppose it does,’” Margaret quoted her as saying.
 “She didn’t mention it again.”

 On the night the war ended in Europe, May 8, 1945, she and Margaret mingled, unrecognized, with celebrating crowds in London.
 She later called it “one of the most memorable nights of my life.”